More Tutorials:

 [1] 0.3780717

-Finally, there is one command that will print out the min, max, mean, median, and quantiles:
+Finally, the summary command will print out the min, max, mean, median, and quantiles:

 > summary(tree$LFBM)